benclifford/hx2017/README.md

 Haskell eXchange 2017 Hands-on Parser Tutorial
 ==============================================

- * 0. Setup ahead of time

 If you're participating in this tutorial, you should bring a laptop which can build Haskell code.
+The following steps should help you get your laptop into that state.

 Ideally do this setup step before coming to Haskell eXchange.
 It should take about half an hour (depending on